 One of London’s busiest transport hubs, Paddington Station and its surrounding area has undergone a serious transformation in recent years, with luxury waterside apartments and new head offices popping up all over Paddington.

 There are so many things to do near Paddington Station that the nearby neighbourhood and canals have become a destination in themselves, from historic parks and alfresco arts trails to fine dining on floating barges – plus Paddington pubs galore!

 From getting up close with Paddington Bear to a craft cheese canal-boat, here is our 2023 guide to best things to do in Paddington and Paddington Station, West London:

 From Peru to Paddington….no trip to Paddington Station is complete without seeing the statue of Paddington Bear with his suitcase and hat.

 The statue is located half way up platform 1 (you don’t need a train ticket to access this section of the station).
 You’ll recognise it as the spot from the recent Paddington Bear movie where the Brown family first meet our hirsuite hero.

-These are truly ornate and spectacular gardens with a huge pond and fountains as the centre-piece plus an English rose garden.
-The Italian Gardens cafe is also worth a visit (with a vintage ice-cream also parked up in the summer months).
+These are truly ornate and spectacular gardens with a huge pond and fountains as the centre-piece plus an English rose garden – a little piece of Italy near Paddington (and one of the best free things to near Paddington Station).

 3. Paddington Public Art Trail

-Paddington is peppered with public art installations, with 22 different statues and structures installed indoors and out – download the full map and list here.
+Paddington is peppered with public art installations, with over 20 different statues and structures installed indoors and out – download the full map and list here.